Make a Donation

 Donate to AVA

-Donate to AVA online with CanadaHelps.org and receive an instant tax receipt for donations over $20.
+Donate to AVA online with CanadaHelps.org using the button above and receive an instant tax receipt for donations over $20.

 Donate to AVA by mail by completing our Donation form and mailing it to AVA with your cheque or money order.
 An annual tax receipt will be mailed to you for donations over $20.